oiax/tgweb/README.md

 The `shared-wrapper` property is meaningful only in wrappers.
 See [Shared wrappers](#shared-wrappers) for details.

+The `draft` property indicates that pages and articles are _drafts_.
+The `tgweb-dist` and `tgweb-server` commands ignore draft pages and articles.
+Also, the `<tg:article>` and `<tg:articles>` elements will not embed draft pages and articles.
+Also, the `<tg:link>` and `<tg:links>` elements will not generate links to draft pages and articles.

+However, if you invoke the `tgweb-dist` and `tgweb-server` commands with the `--buildDrafts` option, they will treat draft pages and articles as normal pages and articles.

 ### Embedding predefined property values in a template

 The value of a predefined property can be embedded into a template by the `<tg:prop>` element.